 Visit our website regularly to learn more about safe cycling in Florida or to request a free copy of Jim’s recent release, the Florida Bicycle Accident Handbook.

 Jim Dodson is a cyclist and a Florida personal injury lawyer with more than 25 years of experience helping injured cyclists recover money after being injured in collisions with cars.
-If you’ve been hurt while riding your bike and want to find out if you are entitled to compensation, call Jim Dodson Law at 888-207-0905.
+If you’ve been hurt while riding your bike and want to find out if you are entitled to compensation, contact Jim Dodson Law online or call the office directly at 888-207-0905.